ashlynn4567/Zoo-Keeper/README.md

 ## Description

-This is my eighth project for the University of Oregon Coding Bootcamp 2022.
-In this project, I create a web server using the Express.js framework and add it to a front-end application named Zoo Keepr.
-This site is hosted on Heroku.
+Zoo Keepr is a full-stack application that adds an Express.js web server to an established front-end application.
+The app is deployed to Heroku.

 ## Deployed Site